 Absolutely!
 The AMUN staff realizes that one of the draws of our conference is that it is held in one of the world’s most interesting cities.
 We provide one free afternoon to explore the city, but we also strongly encourage delegations to come in early or stay late for some extra tourist time.
 In addition, our dinner breaks are sufficiently long to ensure that you will have time to get out of the hotel and sample the marvelous and diverse food opportunities available around the downtown area.

-In 2008, AMUN was attended by over 1,500 participants from more than 93 schools, representing 144 U.N.
+In 2016, AMUN was attended by over 1,500 participants from 97 schools, representing 144 U.N.
 Member States and observers making AMUN one of the largest collegiate level Model UN conferences in the world.

 AMUN delegations range from 5 to 20 students, with 8-10 being an average-sized delegation.
 Each delegation is allowed to place one or two Representatives, at their discretion, on each committee to which their country is assigned.
 Each delegation may also put an optional representative on the “Special Committee” being simulated that year (to be announced by February of each year), and each school may apply for seats on the International Court of Justice or International Press Delegation if they have students interested in those highly specialized simulations.
 Since all delegations are on the 4 General Assembly committees and the concurrent General Assembly Plenary session, the smallest delegations have 5-10 people.
 The largest delegations, typically the permanent members of the Security Council, can have as many as 20 Representatives.
 AMUN encourages schools bringing more than this number of students to register for additional delegations.
 It is not uncommon for a school to represent 2 or more countries at the Conference.

 Yes!
 AMUN welcomes any college, graduate or professional students to the Conference.